Money Saving: 5 Ways to Cut Your Grocery Bills

 While frozen food may have had a bit of a bad reputation in the past, there are actually loads of benefits to switching to frozen, not least that it’s often cheaper.

-Fish and vegetables are fantastic, because they’re often frozen within hours of picking or catching, so can actually be a lot fresher than fresh!
-When you switch to things like frozen berries, you save an awful lot of waste and money as a single parent, because you can just use small quantities at a time and not have to throw anything away.
+Fish and vegetables are fantastic, because they’re often frozen within hours of picking or catching, so can actually be a lot fresher than 'fresh'!
+When you switch to things like frozen berries, you save an awful lot of waste and money as a single parent, because you can just use small quantities at a time and not have to throw anything away, or eat them all in one or two sittings.

 Get yourself a shopping buddy

-At the moment we can’t actually go shopping together, but do you have a friend or family member locally who you could team up with for an online shop?
+Do you have a friend or family member locally who you could team up with to go shopping?
 When you shop with a friend you can take advantage of buy one get one free offers without having to buy more of something than you need, effectively meaning you both get things for half price.
+You might also be able to hold each other accountable for money saving during your shop, and keep each other from buying things you don't need.

 Sign up for supermarket loyalty schemes